RyanJones999/frameworks_and_languages_module/docs/09 other-frameworks.md

     * Find 3 companies
         * Identify 2 technologies you're aware of
         * Identify 1 technology you are not away of - find out about it - what is it for?

+     `I am familiar with Typescript and React but not familiar with Redis.`

 * Note: This site has a login-wall - let's get round that ...
     * Bring up browser development tools `F12`
     * Set the modal to `display: none;`